gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 certificate generation or the join metadata.
 Some of this information is self-reported and should not be trusted.
 The information from these two sources should be segregated to avoid confusion.

+BotInstance will be a new resource type introduced to track this information.

 ```protobuf
 syntax = "proto3";